CueCat: Description

 The CueCat was named CUE for the unique bar code which the device scanned and CAT as a wordplay on "Keystroke Automation Technology".
 It enabled a user to open a link to an Internet URL by scanning a barcode — called a "cue" by Digital Convergence — appearing in an article or catalog or on some other printed matter.
 In this way, a user could be directed to a web page containing related information without having to type in a URL.
 The company asserted that the ability of the device to direct users to a specific URL, rather than a domain name, was valuable.
-In addition, television broadcasters could use an audio tone in programs or commercials that, if a TV was connected to a computer via an audio cable, acted as a web address shortcut.
+In addition, television broadcasters could use an audio tone in programs or commercials that acted as a web address shortcut if a TV was connected to a computer via an audio cable.

 The CueCat was connected to computers in the same way as a keystroke logger, as a "keyboard wedge", interposer, or pass-through between the keyboard PS/2 jack and the motherboard PS/2 port.
 Because of USB-PS/2 compatibility, USB-PS/2 adapters may be optionally used.
 A native USB version of the CueCat scanner hardware was also produced, but fewer of them were made before all manufacturing of the hardware was discontinued.